Wag-Media/wagmedia-com-bot/test.md

 ## Old Messages

+- 1️⃣ if the bot (re-)joins a server, all reactions to old posts that happen to posts that were posted before bot joined should still be handled
-- if the bot (re-)joins a server, it should look in all monitored channels for missed messages and process them to the rules above
+- 🚥 if the bot (re-)joins a server, it should look in all monitored channels for missed messages and process them to the rules above

 ## Integration Tests